 Where to find the Smith machine in the gym?
 Smith machines are most usually located either in the free-weight area or very close to it.
 Pro tip: don't use a collar to secure the weights on the Smith machine.
 The only way for the plates to come off the bar is if the whole gym flipped to the side.

 What are Smith machines good for?
-Smith machines are great for familiarising yourself with heavy compound movements like bench presses and squats.
+Smith machines are great for familiarising yourself with heavy compound movements like bench presses (opens in new tab) and squats (opens in new tab).
 You will need to build some muscle memory before you can start working out with proper free-weights.

 One thing to keep in mind when you eventually progress into performing standard bench presses is that you will be able to lift less than much you did on the Smith machine.
 Drop at least 20% of weights, so if you did 40 kg on the Smith machine, try 30 kg with barbell bench presses.